The TASEP speed process: Multiple speeds

-\begin{proof} Fix $0<x_1<x_2<x_3<1$.
+arranged according to their relative order. \end{theorem} \begin{pf} Fix $0<x_1<x_2<x_3<1$.
 Define $F=F_{\bx}$ as above, and $V_i=F(U_i)$.
 To calculate the densities of the various simplices and facets, we calculate partly the distribution of $V$, and take suitable derivatives and limits.
 It is interesting to note that there are several possible class configurations for each case.
-For example the case $\{U_0<U_1<U_2\}$ can be deduced from each of $\mu_{\bx}(1,2,3)$, $\mu_{\bx}(1,2,4)$, $\mu_{\bx}(1,3,4)$, and $\mu_{\bx}(2,3,4)$.
-Careful choice of the cases to consider can simplify the computations significantly.
+For example, the case $\{U_0<U_1<U_2\}$ can be deduced from each of $\mu_{\bx}(1,2,3)$, $\mu_{\bx}(1,2,4)$, $\mu_{\bx}(1,3,4)$ and $\mu_{\bx}(2,3,4)$.
+Careful choice of the cases to consider can simplify the computations significantly.\vadjust{\goodbreak}

 Not all cases need to be worked out.
-Space-class symmetry reduces many cases to others. \thmref{joint2}, Lemmas~\ref{L:adding_fast_one} and \ref{L:preserved_order} and Corollary~\ref{C:reversed_order} imply several cases.
-Thus even though all 13 cases can be computed using this method, only 4 are essentially new.
+Space-class symmetry reduces several cases to others.
+Theorem~\ref{T:joint2}, Lemmas \ref {L:adding_fast_one} and \ref{L:preserved_order} and Corollary~\ref{C:reversed_order} imply several cases.
+Thus even though all 13 cases can be computed using this method, only 4 are essentially new and proved below.